-Given the big table format, the work plan is appended at the end of the document.
+Given the big table format, the work plan will be sent separately in the email that will accompany the ProDoc.

 Annex 8.
 Risk Management Plan

 UN agencies in the country have been working in the area of social protection and social inclusion for several years in line with UNDAF outcome 2.
 Results reflect solid partnership with national authorities and civil, at central or local level.
 As a trusted partner of choice for reforms in the area of human rights, gender equality and social protection, UN in Albania has usefully gained the trust of other bilateral and multilateral donors in leading forward the social reforms (all the major development partners present in Albania work with the UN in one way or another).
 The Government's policy commitment to social protection and more generally human rights and SDGs is very strong, driven and evidenced by the Albania aspiration to join the European Union.
 The JP will build on previous interventions and knowledge.